laurorossi/Fiji_Vanuatu_Exposure/README.md

 # Fiji_Vanuatu_Exposure
-This repository includes all files related to the exposure model Fiji and Vanuatu
+This repository includes all files related to the exposure model generated for Fiji and Vanuatu at building scale.